modelop/modelop.github.io/Examples and Tutorials/Tensorflow LSTM/index.md

 # TensorFlow LSTM

 In this tutorial, we'll create an LSTM neural network using time series data ( historical S&P 500 closing prices), and then deploy this model in FastScore.
+The model will be written in Python (3) and use the TensorFlow library.
 [An excellent introduction to LSTM networks can be found on Christopher Olah's blog.](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)

 ## Contents